AdaCore/spark2014/docs/ug/en/source/type_contracts.rst

 ^^^^^^^^^^^^^^^^^

-A static predicate allows specifying which values are allowed or forbidden in a scalar type, when this specification cannot be expressed with :ref:`Scalar Ranges` (because it has *holes*).
+A static predicate allows specifying which values are allowed or forbidden in a scalar subtype, when this specification cannot be expressed with :ref:`Scalar Ranges` (because it has *holes*).
 For example, we can express that the global counter ``Total`` cannot be equal to ``10`` or ``100`` with the following static predicate: